The Pine Ridge Dude Ranch has announced that they will be closing their doors May 30, 2022. Sadly, they could not

 If you haven’t noticed yet, my daughter Lizzie loves horses.
 To say she is obsessed would be an understatement.
-So when we had the opportunity to visit a Dude Ranch, she was so excited.
+So when we had the opportunity to visit a Dude Ranch in New York, she was so excited.

 The Pine Ridge Dude Ranch is located in the Catskill Mountains of New York.
 The ranch just underwent a million-dollar renovation and has been listed as one of the top ten Best All-Inclusive Family Vacations in the USA.